shinigami-777/infra-statistics/README.md

   - `installationsPerVersion`: the number of plugin installations for for each plugin version
   - `installationsPercentagePerVersion`: the percentage of installations a specifig version of the plugin makes up

-- `installations.json`: the number of jenkins installations by the jenkins core version
+- `installations.json`: the number of Jenkins installations by the Jenkins core version
 - `capabilities.json`: a reverse cumulation of the `installations.json` to assist plugin developers in choosing base versions for there further plugin development

 ## HOWTO

 ### Data

-1. you need to download the raw data (\*.json.gz) from jenkins-ci.org
+1. you need to download the raw data (\*.json.gz) from jenkins.io

    `$> groovy download.groovy [pwd]`